• Home

 Benefits of Play Therapy

-• Promotes self-acceptance, self-confidence and empathy
+• Promotes self-acceptance, confidence, and empathy

 Girl child, painting with orange and red on white paper